-Create an Appreciation Tree with other family members so your Mom can read a different tag each day of what you guys like, love or appreciate about her.
+Create an Appreciation Tree with other family members so your Mom can read a different tag each day of what you like, love, and appreciate about her.

-We made one for our mom on her milestone birthday and we could barely hold back the tears after we saw her reaction.
+We made one for our Mom on one of her milestone birthdays.
+We could barely hold back the tears after we saw her reaction – it was so sweet.

-Give your mom flowers in a trophy cup, ironstone bowl or another vintage container.
-That way, she can enjoy the flowers now and use the vintage container throughout the year.
+Give your mom flowers in a trophy cup, an ironstone bowl arrangement, or a vintage-inspired container garden.
+That way, she can enjoy the flowers now and use the container throughout the year.

 Moss Covered Urn

-It doesn’t have to be expensive or time consuming, it just needs to be thoughtful and genuine and sincere.
+It doesn’t have to be expensive or time-consuming, it just needs to be thoughtful, genuine, and sincere.

-Let us know how you plan to celebrate this year!Until next time, I’ll see you on Instagram, Facebook and Pinterest.
+Let us know if you try one of these 17 easy gifts to make for Mother’s Day and how you plan to celebrate this year!Until next time, I’ll see you on Instagram, Facebook and Pinterest.

 - How to Make Jadeite Inspired Cupcake Stands